Stephen Twigg: MP for Liverpool West Derby (2010–2019)

 Twigg was selected as the Labour Co-operative candidate for the Liverpool West Derby constituency at the 2010 general election.
 He was elected with a majority of 18,467, garnering 64.1% of the vote.

 In October 2010, he unsuccessfully contested the election for the Shadow Cabinet, coming in 36th out of the 49 candidates and winning 55 votes.
 He was subsequently appointed to the Labour front bench as a shadow minister in the Foreign Affairs team.

 On 7 October 2011, he was appointed to the post of Shadow Secretary of State for Education, following the Shadow Cabinet reshuffle.

 In the 2013 Shadow Cabinet reshuffle, Twigg lost his position of Shadow Education Secretary and was demoted to the Shadow Justice Team as Shadow Minister for Constitutional Reform.

 On 19 June 2015, he was elected chairman of the International Development Select Committee.
 He supported Owen Smith in the 2016 Labour leadership election.

 Twigg stood down at the 2019 general election and was succeeded by Ian Byrne, who retained the seat for Labour.

 Post-parliamentary career

 In August 2020, Twigg was appointed as the 8th Secretary-General of the Commonwealth Parliamentary Association (CPA).
 CPA represents Parliamentarians and parliamentary staff in around 180 Commonwealth parliaments and legislatures.

 Personal life

-In August 2014 Twigg took on the Ice Bucket Challenge in aid of the Motor Neurone Disease Association.
+In August 2014, Twigg took on the Ice Bucket Challenge in aid of the Motor Neurone Disease Association.

-Twigg is a patron of the Merseyside Domestic Violence Services, a patron of Kinship Carers Liverpool and a patron of the Merseyside Branch of the Motor Neurone Disease Association.
+Twigg is a Patron of Kinship Carers Liverpool and was previously a patron of the Merseyside Domestic Violence Services and a patron of the Merseyside Branch of the Motor Neurone Disease Association.